essuraj/dr-smiles-dentvillae-5c73e/content/pages/index.md

         title: Pediatric Dentistry
         tagline: ''
         subtitle: ''
-        text: >+
+        text: >
           Pediatric dentistry focuses on the oral health of children from infancy through adolescence, including dental care and education tailored to their specific needs and growth stages.
-It aims to promote lifelong dental habits and ensure a positive dental experience for young patients.

         image:
           type: ImageBlock
           url: /images/70.png